 The product is dispatched at the circuit-feeder level to meet distribution system needs and can be dispatched within seconds.

 Grid Needs: The focus of this product is meeting the distribution grid’s needs with certain tertiary benefits to address renewable curtailment .
 This proposal uniquely aims to mitigate reverse power flow (a condition in which distributed generation outpaces supply on a distribution circuit, thereby sending power “in reverse” across the substation into the the transmission system) and improved voltage management.
-If this can be successfully accomplished, the distribution grid’s ability to accomodate more distributed energy resources may be increased.
+If this can be successfully accomplished, the distribution grid’s ability to accommodate more distributed energy resources may be increased.
 Unlike traditional CAISO PDR resources within the shed period, this product envisions customers managing energy needs and DER utilization based on TOU rates and further envisions DSO capacity dispatch rights based on future programmatic rules.

 Potential Ratepayer Costs: The potential costs to ratepayers of this proposal may include distribution capacity payments to the aggregator, as well as systems and operational costs which may be incurred by the utility in fulfilling the role of the DSO.